magicasaservice/vue-equipment/packages/plugins/MagicPlayer/index.md

-# Magic Player
+# MagicPlayer

-Magic Player is a collection of components made to build a flexible, streaming ready media player for video as well as audio playback.
+MagicPlayer is a collection of components made to build a flexible, streaming ready media player for video as well as audio playback.

 <ComponentPreview src="./demo/DefaultDemo.vue" />